ilanham/Presentations/pydependencies.md

 - These packages (almost) always have dependencies to install:
   - dbt-core and flask require both `Jinja2` and `click` (at different versions)
 - Currently dagster doesn't run on Python 3.12, but listed in requirements

 ---

+# ...Who cares?
+- In my experience, you'll run into this problem when you want to:
+  1. Develop a Python library to solve a problem at work
+  2. Also use the same environment to build your skills in a Data Science/Machine Learning space
+- Some of these libraries will conflict on the underlying dependencies

+---